angular/angular/aio/content/guide/migration-update-module-and-target-compiler-options.md

 This migration adjusts the [`target`](https://www.typescriptlang.org/v2/en/tsconfig#target) and [`module`](https://www.typescriptlang.org/v2/en/tsconfig#module) settings within the [TypeScript configuration files](guide/typescript-configuration) for the workspace.
 The changes to each option vary based on the builder or command that uses the TypeScript configuration file.
-Unless otherwise noted, the migration will only make a change if the value for an option was not modified from the previous default value for a new project as shown in the "Existing Value" column.
+Unless otherwise noted, changes are only made if the existing value was not changed since the project was created.
 This process helps ensure that intentional changes to the options are kept in place.

 TypeScript Configuration File(s) | Changed Property | Existing Value | New Value